wendyverdonk93/docs/content/getting-started/set-up-your-account/user-guide/activating-payment-methods.md

 Some payment methods you must apply to your account manager to activate, others you can activate yourself.
 Check the relevant [payment method](/payment-methods/) under **Activation**.

-To activate payment methods in your MultiSafepay control account for:
+To activate payment methods in your MultiSafepay account account for:

 All your websites: